Feilong: Baopuzi

 The (c.
-320 CE) Daoist Baopuzi by Ge Hong mentions Feilong "flying dragon" and uses it as a graphic variant for the draconic mountain spirit Feifei "fly fly".
+320 CE) Daoist Baopuzi by Ge Hong mentions "flying dragon" and uses it as a graphic variant for the draconic mountain spirit "fly fly".

-Feilong occurs describing a Daoist xian "transcendent; immortal" (6), "When my eyes have square pupils and my ears grow from the top of my head; when, driving a flying dragon and riding a cloud of good fortune, I shall mount above the darted lightning and reach Lighted-from-below, how will you be able to interrogate me?
+Feilong occurs describing a Daoist "transcendent; immortal" (6), "When my eyes have square pupils and my ears grow from the top of my head; when, driving a flying dragon and riding a cloud of good fortune, I shall mount above the darted lightning and reach Lighted-from-below, how will you be able to interrogate me?
 If you see me, you will then cry out that it is a heaven or an earth deity, or a strange sort of man.
 It will never occur to you to say that I am something produced by mere study!"

-Feifei occurs with kui "a one-legged demon" in a list of shanxiao "mountain spirits" (l7), "Another is like a dragon, variegated in color and with red horns, the name being Fei-fei.
+Feifei occurs with "a one-legged demon" in a list of "mountain spirits" (l7), "Another is like a dragon, variegated in color and with red horns, the name being Fei-fei.
 Whenever one of these appears, shout its name, and it will not dare harm you."